sikr/Sublime/README.md

 Sublime
 =======

-Sublime Stuff such as settings and snippets
+Sublime stuff such as settings and snippets